dgil/generator-firefox-extension/README.md

 ### Watch

-This task will watch any change in the `app` folder (where extension's files are) and reload the extension automatically in your Firefox.
+This task will watch for any changes in the `app` folder (where the extension's files are) and reload the extension automatically in Firefox.

 ```
 grunt watch